facebook/docusaurus/website/docs/styling-layout.md

 :::tip

-This section discusses about styling through stylesheets.
+This section is focused on styling through stylesheets.
 If you find yourself needing to update the DOM structure, you can refer to [swizzling](./using-themes.md#swizzling-theme-components).

 :::

 A Docusaurus site is a single-page React application.
 You can style it the way you style React apps.

 There are a few approaches/frameworks which will work, depending on your preferences and the type of website you are trying to build.
-Websites that are highly interactive and behave more like web apps will benefit from a more modern styling approaches that co-locate styles with the components.
+Websites that are highly interactive and behave more like web apps will benefit from more modern styling approaches that co-locate styles with the components.
 Component styling can also be particularly useful when you wish to customize or swizzle a component.

 ## Global styles {#global-styles}

-This is the most traditional way of styling that most developers (including non-front end developers) would be familiar with.
+This is the most traditional way of styling that most developers (including non-front-end developers) would be familiar with.
 It works fine for small websites that do not have much customization.

-If you're using `@docusaurus/preset-classic`, you can create your own CSS files (e.g. `/src/css/custom.css`) and import them globally by passing it as an option into the preset.
+If you're using `@docusaurus/preset-classic`, you can create your own CSS files (e.g. `/src/css/custom.css`) and import them globally by passing them as an option into the preset.

 ```js title="docusaurus.config.js"
 module.exports = {